 In terms of location, central Bristol is always a good choice so you can wander the city on foot.
 If you are staying in a central location, you should be within walking distance to catch the Balloon Fiesta shuttle buses which normally stop at Broad Quay.
 If you want to walk to the festival and want a shorter walk, look for a place on the west side of the city such as the Clifton, Southville, or Ashton Gate neighborhoods.

-- Luxury – Berkeley Suites & Spa (5* hotel suites), Bristol Harbour Hotel & Spa (historic luxury hotel), No. 38 Clifton (luxury B&B), & Hotel du Vin Bristol (4* in city center)
+- Luxury – Bristol Harbour Hotel & Spa (historic luxury hotel), Berkeley Suites & Spa (hotel suites), No. 38 Clifton (luxury B&B in Clifton), & Hotel du Vin Bristol (4* in city center)

-- Budget – Travelodge Bristol Central (2 central locations), Clifton Short Lets (self-catering rooms/apartments recommended for 4+ night stays), The Full Moon Backpackers (hostel with private & dorm style rooms), Kyle Blue (cool boat location in Bristol Harbour with dorm & private rooms)
+- Budget – Travelodge Bristol Central (2 central locations), Clifton Short Lets (self-catering rooms/apartments recommended for 4+ night stays), The Full Moon Backpackers (hostel with private & dorm style rooms)